Tourism, Travel, Airline Studies and Cabin Crew

+This programme also includes a unique Cabin Crew Induction Course, delivered by leading industry specialists.
+This week long interactive course is presented at the Carlton Hotel, Dublin Airport using a simulated Airbus A320 for practical training.
 Students will be instructed in: Roles and Responsibilities of Cabin Crew Members, Safety, emergency equipment and procedures, Passenger handling, customer care and communications, Personal presentation, grooming, interview techniques, On-board service and Crew resource management.

-QQI, IATA, Academy of Aviation (AOA), Viasinc
+QQI Tourism 5M5011 NFQ Level 5, Academy of Aviation (AOA), Viasinc

 Career Opportunities and Progression

 This course offers progression options for learners to programmes in Universities and Institutes of Technology.
 Third-level institutes also reserve a number of places

 Learners who complete this major QQI award at Level 5 are eligible to apply through the CAO system for entry into participating courses in the QQI Higher Education Links Scheme (HELS).
 A limited number of places are available and applicants are ranked according to results achieved in their QQI major award.

 Graduates often go on to establish careers in the airline industry (cabin crew, ground staff).
 Others have secured employment with cruise and ferry companies, car rental and travel agencies, tourist offices and hotels.
-Students may also progress to the IATA Diploma and QQI level 6 Tourism with Business (6M5012) programme within the College or to travel and tourism courses in Institutes of Technology, including DIT.
+Students may also progress to the QQI level 6 Tourism with Business (6M5012) programme within the College or to travel and tourism courses in Institutes of Technology, including DIT.